-in the same area (Bordeaux).
+in the area of the same name (Bordeaux).
 In the 19th century it was owned by Duke Élie Decazes (1780-1860), Prime Minister of Louis XVIII.
-In 1999, the estate was owned by the family d'Aulan, former owners of the champagne house Piper-Heidsieck
+In 1999 the estate was owned by the d'Aulan family, former owners of the champagne house Piper-Heidsieck

 involved.
-The company was (after declassification in 1996) in 2012 again classified as "Grand Cru Classé".
-The vineyards cover seven hectares of vineyards, with the varieties Merlot (85%) and Cabernet Franc (15%) are planted.
-The long-lived red wine is aged for 12 to 18 months in oak barrels.
+The establishment was classified as "Grand Cru Classé" again in 2012 (after being declassified in 1996).
+The vineyards cover seven hectares of vineyards planted with Merlot (85%) and Cabernet Franc (15%).
+The long-lived red wine is aged in barriques for 12 to 18 months.
 The second wine is called Château Lasalle.